myownelixir/DadaSliceR1.0/README.md

 * Reuse your old samples and chop them in new fashion to breath new live into your older work
 * Use it to chop your long foley recording sessions into nicely digestible audio clips
 * Get inspired, start recording random sounds from various inputs and turn them into sound packs.
 I routinely use my iPhone, my synth sessions, my portable recorder sounds to generate something new and inspiring.
+* Great for generating interesting textures and ambience sounds